 9. Look for an Automatic Backup Feature

 You won’t lose any data if your hosting provider automatically creates backups of your website.
 Many web hosting plans feature an automatic backup option.
-It means that the hosting providers will create a copy of your website’s database and content on a regular basis.
+It means that the hosting providers will create a copy of your website’s database and content regularly.